 Dr Sripada recommends this technique to her patients.

-“I have introduced the technique to some of my patients with anxiety, panic attacks, hypertension and insomnia.
-Everyone who has adopted the technique has reported it helps them relax.
-Some patients have reported it has helped them sleep better, and no longer rely on medications.”
+“I have introduced the technique to some of my patients with anxiety, panic attacks, hypertension, and insomnia.
+Everyone who has adopted the technique has reported that it helps them relax.
+Some patients have reported that it has helped them sleep better and no longer rely on medications.”

 Reported that she was using the technique herself and found it useful.
-She told one of her patients under 5-6 medications and suffering from severe insomnia, to practice ‘counting breaths’ in blocks of 1 to 10 at bed time.
+She told one of her patients, taking 5-6 medications and suffering from severe insomnia, to practice ‘counting breaths’ in blocks of 1 to 10 at bedtime.
 She made the patient practice it in her exam room.
-After 2 days that patient called and said after a long time she was able to sleep happily!
+After 2 days, the patient called and said that after a long time, she was able to sleep happily!

 Dr Paul Fellenbaum

 “I have benefited from this technique and continue to hope for ongoing experiences.
 Focusing on breath using the ‘tip mode’ and ‘counting mode’ has been very beneficial to calm the mind.
 I have been experiencing insomnia and anxiety ever since I joined my medical college.
 I did not share this problem even with my wife.
-After practicing these techniques, my sleep quality has improved phenomenally and so has the ability to reduce the impact of the stressors of day to day life. “
+After practicing these techniques, my sleep quality has improved phenomenally, and so has my ability to reduce the impact of the stressors of day-to-day life. “

 A professional from a school system visited me to set up my seminars as part of adult education classes for some school districts.
 I gave her my handouts.
 At the end, in just 5 minutes, I demonstrated the folding mode and also made her practice it on one hand.
 After a few days, she sent me the following report.